wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Make your content shine with iPhone and iPad apps for your blog.
-The Mobiloud plugin delivers content from your blog to your apps and offers a free push notifications service.
+The plugin delivers content and push notifications to your apps.

 == Description ==

 = Get your app =
-The Mobiloud plugin allows you to deliver content to your Mobiloud iPhone and iPad apps.
+The Mobiloud plugin delivers content to your Mobiloud iPhone and iPad apps.
 It also supports push notifications, letting you automatically notify your app's users when you publish a new post.

 Mobiloud is a service offering bloggers the chance to build custom designed native apps for their blog or brand on iPhone and iPad.

-= Try a demo =
+Try a demo at <a href="http://www.mobiloud.com">Mobiloud.com</a>.
-More info on <a href="http://www.mobiloud.com">Mobiloud.com</a>.

 = For app developers =
 The plugin can also be used as a free, open source solution to deliver content to any mobile app.
-It provides simple REST API calls any developer can use to extract JSON output.
+It provides simple REST API calls any developer can use to extract JSON output for your content.
 It is also gives you access to our free, hosted push notification service, <a href="http://mobiloud.com/free-push-service.html">Mobiloud Push</a>.

 Plugin features include
 * view stats relating to app downloads and usage from within Wordpress.